UltraCart/rest_api_v2_sdk_ruby/docs/CustomerApi.md

   #config.api_key_prefix['x-ultracart-simple-key'] = 'Bearer'
 end

-api_instance = UltraCartAdminV2::CustomerApi.new
+api_instance = ultracart_client::CustomerApi.new

-customer = UltraCartAdminV2::Customer.new # Customer | Customer to insert
+customer = ultracart_client::Customer.new # Customer | Customer to insert

 opts = {
   _expand: '_expand_example' # String | The object expansion to perform on the result.
 See documentation for examples